MicrosoftEdge/MSEdgeExplainers/HapticsDevice/explainer.md

 ### Continuous Haptic Waveform
 A continuous waveform is a waveform that is meant to be played in a loop to generate a specific kind of effect.
 ### Transient Haptic Waveform
 A transient haptic waveform is a waveform that can occur at any point in time, even during a continuous waveform.
-Usually these waveforms are short-lived in nature, such as a click effect.
+Usually, these waveforms are short-lived in nature, such as a click effect.

 ### Web IDL
 The proposed WebIDL for this feature is as follows.
 For more information on how this shape was reached, please see the [Alternative Solutions](#alternative-solutions) section.